ocaml/platform-blog/opam-2-4-0-alpha1.md

 date: "2025-04-18"
 --BODY--

+_Feedback on this post is welcomed on [Discuss](https://discuss.ocaml.org/t/ann-opam-2-4-0-alpha1/16520)!_

 We are happy to announce the first alpha release of opam 2.4.0.
 You can view the full list of changes in the
 [release note](https://github.com/ocaml/opam/releases/tag/2.4.0-alpha1).